As Putin marks Victory Day, his troops make little war gains

 The Russian leader oversaw a Victory Day parade on Moscow’s Red Square, watching as troops marched in formation and military hardware rolled past in a celebration of the Soviet Union’s role in the 1945 defeat of Nazi Germany.

-While Western analysts in recent weeks had widely expected Putin to use the holiday to trumpet some kind of victory in Ukraine or perhaps announce a mass mobilization, he did neither.
-Instead he sought to justify the war again as a necessary response to what he falsely portrayed as a hostile Ukraine.
+While Western analysts in recent weeks had widely expected Putin to use the holiday to trumpet some kind of victory in Ukraine or announce an escalation, he did neither.
+Instead, he sought to justify the war again as a necessary response to what he portrayed as a hostile Ukraine.

 “The danger was rising by the day,” Putin said.
 “Russia has given a preemptive response to aggression.
 It was forced, timely and the only correct decision.”